How to save for retirement

 Ramp up your retirement savings

 This is the time in your life when you start earning real money, making it even more important to save for retirement.
 If you’ve fallen behind on your 10 percent savings goal, make it up now and don’t be afraid to go even higher.

 Now is also the time to take advantage of automatic increases in your retirement savings.
 You can set up a direct deposit into your retirement fund to increase by a set percentage each year.
 Since the increased percentage goes into your account automatically, you won’t have the chance to miss it.

 You can also begin to stash more of those pay raises into savings, rather than spending them.

 Get on the same page as your spouse

 Many Americans are getting married around this time of their lives.
 This means tying yourself to someone, both romantically and financially.
 The two have a way of affecting each other.

-Twenty-seven percent of respondents said such financial infidelity is worse than physical cheating.
+Twenty-eight percent of respondents said such financial infidelity is worse than physical cheating.
 Successfully reaching your retirement goals will depend on clear communication with your spouse on all things financial: from the budget to how much to save, and planning for what you want to do in retirement.

 How to save in your 40s